otrv4/otrv4/otrv4.md

 It is decoded as follows:

-1. Interpret last bit of byte 57 as the least significant bit of the x-coordinate.
+1. Interpret last bit of byte 57 as the least significant bit of the x coordinate.
    Denote this value `x_0`.
 The y-coordinate is recovered simply by clearing this bit.
 If the resulting value is `>= p`, decoding fails.
 // XXX: update with Hamburg's formula.